Communications

 This page contains the most important communication-related matters for Humak students.

-Hoodle is Humak’s learning environment, where you can find course materials and course-related communication.
+Hoodle is Humak’s learning platform, where you can find materials and instructions related to your courses.
+Communication related to the course also takes place via Hoodle.

-Tuudo is a mobile app where you can find your student ID, Hoodle news and return date, the schedule of classes, and job and internship opportunities for Humak students.
-See more information here.
+Tuudo is a mobile app where you can find your student ID, Hoodle news, your schedule, and job and internship opportunities offered to Humak students.
+Check out the download instructions on the Tuudo page.

 The main social media channels for Humak’s communications are Facebook, Twitter, Instagram, and YouTube.